WQCS Radio Reading Service

 How Does the Service Work?

-Listeners need a special pre-tuned or closed-circuit receiver to hear the broadcasts of the Radio Reading Service.
+Listeners can also use a special pre-tuned or closed-circuit receiver to hear the broadcasts of the Radio Reading Service.
 The receivers are about the size of a standard portable radio, and are permanently tuned to the Radio Reading Service.
 A qualified client can obtain one of these receivers at no cost.
 They are distributed on loan by the WQCS Radio Reading Service, and may be used by the listener as long as they are needed or enjoyed!
 If they are no longer needed, we ask that they be returned so that someone else can benefit from the service.

 How to Get a Receiver:

 You can request an application by calling 772-462-7815.
 You can also request a radio by printing the form here and mailing it to us at WQCS Radio Reading Service, 3209 Virginia Avenue, Fort Pierce, FL 34981.
 For eligibility, an individual must be blind, visually impaired, physically impaired, or print impaired for a specific reason.
 Once the application is returned, arrangements will be made for the receiver to be sent to the listener.
 Our Radios are re issued as they are returned so please expect a wait.

 A person must qualify and then apply to be a Radio Reading Service listener.
 A potential listener must get an application filled out by a doctor, rehabilitation therapist, social worker, or other health care professional.
 The purpose of the application is to certify that the person has a disability qualifying him to be considered as print-handicapped.